Table of Contents

-If, during the course of a game, a before ability meets its trigger condition, immediately resolve the before ability prior to resolving the rest of the effect.
-In this way, before abilities can interrupt the flow of the game and ignore the queue.
+If, during the course of a game, a before ability meets its trigger condition, immediately resolve the before ability before continuing to resolve the rest of the effect.
+In this way, before abilities can interrupt the flow of the game.

 Example: One with the Force (42) says “Before attached character is defeated, this card becomes a support for the rest of the game.”
 The trigger condition is “attached character is defeated,” and the timing word “before” tells you to resolve the rest of the effect before the trigger condition resolves.

 If, during the course of a game, an after ability meets its trigger condition, it resolves following the resolution of the trigger condition.
 Unlike before abilities, after abilities do not interrupt the flow of the game, and instead wait their turn in the queue to resolve.

 Example: Comlink (61) says “After you play this upgrade, you may reroll any number of your dice or any number of your opponent’s dice.”
 The effect of playing the card must fully resolve (paying the cost, choosing a character to attach it to), and then the after ability resolves.

 When two or more triggered abilities meet their trigger conditions at the same time, the player who is resolving those abilities chooses the order they resolve in (in the case of before abilities) or enter the queue in (in the case of after abilities).
 If more than one player has abilities that are simulatenous, the player who controls the battlefield chooses the order they resolve in.